 Breitling sponsorship was withdrawn during the 2019 season, and it was widely expected that the jet team would be wound down at the end of the year.
-Instead, Apache Aviation announced in late 2019 that it was in talks with new sponsors, and expected to make an announcement in February 2020.
-As of March 2021, there have been no further developments.
+At one point, Apache Aviation announced in late 2019 that it was in talks with new sponsors, and expected to make an announcement in early 2020 – however, no announcement was forthcoming and no further updates were published.

 In addition to their L-39Cs, Apache Aviation operate several TB-30 Epsilon turboprop training aircraft which have occasionally performed at airshows such as the Meeting de France, Apache Aviation’s home show in Dijon.
-The company owns a Fairchild Metroliner, used as the jet team’s dedicated support plane.
-It has long been expected that the L-39C fleet may be replaced with new L-39NGs in the future, sponsorship permitting.
+The company also owns a Fairchild Metroliner, used as the jet team’s dedicated support plane.

 The Breitling Jet Team’s display was split into two sections.
 The first part of the display featured formation passes, loops and rolls by all six or seven aircraft, with formations named after Breitling products such as the Blackbird, Avenger and Chronomat.
 The more dynamic second half includes manoeuvres such as:

 - Galactic Crossing (five vs. one opposing barrel rolls)

-- Sky Racer Break (five-ship inverted bomb burst)
+- Sky Racer Break (five-ship downwards bomb burst)

 - Apache Roll (four aircraft banking turn right to left while one barrel rolls around)